parrt/ml-articles/gradient-boosting/descent.md

 \todo{can't proof that it converges or is correct... it's just a way to show that it can work with any differentiable loss function or equivalently direction vector}

+Prince says this is an important distinction for him to understand when I said it: chasing the residual vector chases the mean squared error versus chasing sign vector which does not.
+The gradient of L2 is the residual vector and we chase gradient in gradient descent.

 \todo{can't show that each direction vector gets us to lower cost because we might have a bad approximation of the week model}

 \todo{weights not needed in the L2 case because the tree is already picking those out as minimum L2}